Manvitha3004/Genetic-Mututaion/README.md

-# dna-sim: Realistic DNA Mutation Simulator
+# Genetic Mutation: Realistic DNA Mutation Simulator

 A Python package for simulating DNA mutations using real gene sequences and empirical mutation models.
 Designed for bioinformatics, genomics, and educational use.